zach-howard/Improving-Password-Management/README.md

-# Improving Password Management and Reset Procedures in IT Support Environments
+## What Is This

-This repository contains an executive briefing titled **"Improving Password Management and Reset Procedures in IT Support Environments"**.
-The briefing addresses one of the most common challenges faced by IT support teams: managing and resolving password related helpdesk requests efficiently and securely.
+This briefing addresses one of the most common challenges faced by IT support teams: managing and resolving password related helpdesk requests efficiently and securely.

 ## Who Should Use This